Bringing the data back: from the US to us

 For a while, but especially over the past few months, I have been trying to be increasingly more conscious of the digital tools I use.
 It is so convenient to rely on the usual US‑based suspects for email, storage, and collaboration, that we may forget that we are their product and that they may take all of our staff away from us in a whim, with no chances to appeal or get it back before we are locked out.

 I used to trust Apple at least for privacy, but their push to harness us in their cloud services and the complexity to escape, coupled with my falling trust towards anything in the US, is making me look also for alternatives to their cloud offering.
+We are at a unique point in recent years where a shift to take back control of our data seems to have become again increasing possible and we should not overlook it.

 I also have to admit that I am in a comfortable situation.
 Working in academia, data sovereignty is increasingly a requirement rather than a choice.
 So it is not surprising that for data sharing and collaborations we already have in-house or in-country tools.

 I have not explored e-mail hosting providers in depth yet.
-I have been happily using fastmail for years.
+I have been happily using Fastmail for years.
 This is based in Australia, so privacy-wise is probably not the best, but it is a stable company and I always had good experiences with their service and their customer support.
 I have been recommended Tutanota (Germany) and Proton Mail (Switzerland) as lean privacy‑friendly alternatives, but I have not personally tried either of them (yet).

 # Communication and office suites